Inspired by Ernest’s PKM, I wanted to examine my own learning system. Here is the visualization of my learning system.

 I discovered that I learn from conversations.
 I like to talk out loud with myself or with family members who may not understand what I’m discussing.
 It’s ok, but it’s not great for family relationships.

 Then I found communities!
-Starting by join some meetups, asking questions, discussing with others who have same passion.
+Starting by joining some meetups, asking questions, and discussing with others who have the same passion.
 It helps a lot.

 So I double down.
 In 2022, I participated in 115 chats, totaling 158 interactions including webinars.
 There are many ways to find someone to chat.
-Join community, register meetup, reply to someone’s blog, reach out for a 20 minute chat.
+Join the community, register for meetup, reply to someone’s blog, and reach out for a 20-minute chat.

-The amazing things nowadays are people are open for discussions.
+The amazing thing nowadays is people are open to discussions.
 Some even open their calendars.
 Google for “cal.com office hour.”
 The challenge is whether you dare to book their time when they hold positions such as CEO, CTO, founder, or advisor.

 Connect.
-Link what I learn to the things I learned.
+Link what I learned to the things I learned.

 When I do so, I feel I understand it.
 I call it “core.”

 The issue is indexing.
 When I try to connect two pieces of information, if I cannot find the original content, my brain may make it up.
 I realize it until I get the original content.
 I haven’t figured out how to excel in this aspect.